ah1m20/petra-java-verifier/README.md

 ### What is Petra? ###

-* A new way to structure OOP programs for Verification & Validation oriented programming.
+* A new way to structure OOP programs which enables efficient and comprehensive formal verification, whilst simplifying code so that its easier to validate (e.g using code reviews and testing etc.)
-* A verifier for Java 8 OOP programs written using the Petra standard.
+* Petra uses theory from formal verification and has been specifically design from the ground up to be a formal method and a programming language.
-* Can be implemented with any language that supports lambdas and Java style interfaces.
+* ```petra-java-verifier``` is the first implementation of Petra which verifies Java 8 OOP programs written using an expressive subset of Java 8.

 ## How to program in Petra? ##